samson90/getting_and_cleaning_data_project/CodeBook.md

 ## Description

 run_analysis.R is an R script that collects and cleans data collected from the accelerometes from a Samsung Galaxy S smartphone.
-A description of the process is outline below
+A description of the process is outline below:

 * Script checks for the existance of the "UCI HAR Dataset" directory.
 * The data from the "test/X_test.txt" and "train/X_train.txt" files in the "UCI HAR Dataset" directory are collected and merged together.